rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 group of zero or more statements.

 Names of local classes and interfaces are visible only within the scope they are declared in.
-When declared in a scope, names of local classes and interfaces have access to entities visible within this scope, and capture the entities they use from this scope.
-Function/method parameters and local variables can be used and thus captured.
+Local classes and interfaces have access to and can capture surrounding function/method parameters and local variables.

-A :index:`compile-time error` occurs if:

--  A local class or interface declaration has access modifier ``public``, ``protected``, or ``private``.
--  A local class or interface declaration members have access modifier ``public``, ``protected``, ``private``, or ``export``.

 .. index::
    local class